Oluwatoni/theLearner/README.md

-# theLearner
+# TheLearner
-The learner is a platform to learn localization, mapping and path planning.
-I'm currently implementing the robot localization using with an EKF.

-The learner sports 7 30 degree ultrasonic sensors, a 9 DOF IMU and an accelerometer.
+The learner is a mobile robotics platform built to learn mapping, localization and path planning.
+The learner sports seven ultrasonic sensors, a 9 DOF IMU and an accelerometer.

-Code for an NMEA parser is also in this repo.
-I will remove it from this project soon.
+I'm working on a state estimator node that uses an Extended Kalman Filter.